 The air we exhale reflects our health.
 Components that are released from our body through exhaled breath (Volatile Organic Compounds or VOC’s) are perfectly suited to diagnose a variety of pathologies in humans.
 A disease can alter the specific composition of components found in exhaled breath.
 Years of careful development and training of the aeoNose using ‘breath prints’ now allows us to identify, classify and predict colorectal cancer in humans.

 Currently, the eNose Company is finishing up a ‘multi-center validation study’, which evaluates the aeoNose for the specific application of colorectal cancer detection.
 This clinical study is conducted by Ms. Milou van Riswijk, PhD student and prospective gastro-enterologist.
 Supervisor is Prof Peter Siersema, gastro-enterologist at Radboudumc, Nijmegen, the Netherlands.
 Several major hospitals in the Netherlands are participating in the study including Erasmus Medical Center, Rotterdam, the Netherlands.
-Study results are expected to be ready over the course of 2021, hence suggesting the aeoNose most likely will be available for general use as a diagnostic tool for colorectal cancer by the end of 2021.
+Study results are expected to be ready by the end of 2022 / beginning of 2023, hence suggesting the aeoNose most likely will be available for general use as a diagnostic tool for colorectal cancer by 2023.

 The reliability of the aeoNose breath test is very high as it’s critical to prevent false negative test results.
 Simultaneously, a rapid and early diagnosis of colorectal cancer is equally important.
 Results will be explained in more detail in the clinical study, conducted by Milou van Riswijk, prospective gastro-enterologist at Radboudumc, Nijmegen, the Netherlands.